-Studio Beco began importing Melco turntables into the UK around 1980, initially from a London base in Beak St, London W1 and then in Chiswick, West London.
+Studio Beco began importing Melco turntables into the UK around 1980, initially from a London base in Beak St, London W1 and then Chiswick, W4.
 They were the sole European distributors for Melco, and apart from importing the turntables, they were also the first to import Audio Note (Japan), now known as Kondo, into the UK.
 This included the M7 silver-wired pre=amplifier and the huge single-ended Audio Note Class A push-pull mono block power amps which utilized 211 valves, (which were, incidentally, intended for use as transmitter valves in WW ll ).
-The principal figure behind Studio Beco was Be Yamamura, an unbelievably avid audio enthusiastand experimenter who went on to manufacture his own products, including an air-bearing turntable, horn loudspeaker enclosures made of solid Iroko hardwood which were virtually large enough to live in.
+The principal figure behind Studio Beco was Be Yamamura, an unbelievably avid audio enthusiast and experimenter who went on to manufacture his own products, including an air-bearing turntable, horn loudspeaker enclosures made of solid Iroko hardwood which were virtually large enough to use as a man-cave.
 Later Be formed Yamamura-Churchill with Robert Churchill.
-The short-lived company once again manufactured big, exotic horn loaded speakers, amplifiers and some highly regarded cables.
+The short-lived company also manufactured big, exotic horn loaded speakers, amplifiers and some highly regarded cables.
 Yamamura-Churchill disbanded in the 90’s, but Be still continues to design and manufacture exclusive equipment in Italy.
 Surprisingly, he now only utilizes digital sources.

 It's clear that Studio Beco were ultra-serious about audio quality, but perhaps expectations were a little too optimistic for the UK market.
 The Melco approach was well beyond the ken of the UK Hi-Fi press who, true to form, had been obsessed for years with under-performing, Toy Town equipment made nearer home.